She Rides Shotgun

 She Rides Shotgun is a 2025 American crime thriller film directed by Nick Rowland, written by Jordan Harper, Ben Collins and Luke Piotrowski, and starring Taron Egerton.
 It is based on Harper's 2017 novel of the same name.
 It was released on August 1, 2025, by Lionsgate.

 Plot

 The film opens with a narration about a man who sees himself as a god made up of other men, tied to the violent white supremacist gang Aryan Steel.
-A 10 year old girl named Polly waits for her mother outside her school.
+An 11-year-old girl named Polly waits for her mother outside her school.
 Her estranged father Nate, newly released from prison, arrives in a car and persuades her to come with him.
 Although Polly hesitates and asks about her mother, Nate insists everything is fine.
 She notices unsettling details, such as stolen belongings from her home.

 At a motel, Nate cuts and dyes her hair and teaches her how to use a bat.
 While he is sleeping, she sees a news broadcast revealing that her mother and stepfather have been murdered and that she is listed in an Amber alert, while Nate is the main suspect linked to Aryan Steel.
-Polly calls Detective John Park, reporting that gang members with blue lightning tattoos were responsible.
+A conflicted Polly calls Detective John Park and reveals their location.
 When Nate learns of her call, he admits his lie and confesses that Aryan Steel killed her mother because of his past actions.
 He warns Polly that the same gang is after her as well, and Polly chooses to stay with him.

 Nate brings Polly to Charlotte, an old acquaintance connected to his brother Nick.
 Charlotte's friend Felix, who is a member of Aryan Steel, arrives and gets into a fight with Nate, forcing Nate and Polly to leave.
 Lacking money, Nate decides to rob a store but gets shot in the leg.
 They escape an ensuing police chase and find refuge in an empty roadside trucker chapel where Nate lets Polly tend to his bullet wound.
 When Polly goes out alone, a corrupt police officer affiliated with Aryan Steel attempts to shoot her but Nate saves her in time.
 They trade their car for the officer's cruiser.
 Detective Park calls dispatch and traces the stolen cruiser's location to Nate and Polly, who are attempting to escape to Mexico.